 Externships will be held within the state of Utah and entail 80 work hours.
 The instructor and employer negotiate the specific work dates and duties.
 Externs are responsible to provide their own vehicle, gas, housing, and food.
 Applicants are to contact and secure a related work site/employer.
 Instructors are provided program information to use as they contact employers (see memo from Susan Thackeray).
 Questions can be addressed to Susan Thackeray, CTE Director, email@example.com, 801-863-8906.
 The CTE Director will visit each job-site prior to the employment period to determine approval of the site, obtain the employer’s signature on the contract, and to answer the employer’s questions.
 Employers are requested to treat participants as one of their regular employees with the same expectations.
 Participants are to abide by the same rules and regulations as the company’s regular employees and demonstrate professional work ethics.
 The instructor will be paid their normal benefit coverage by UVU.
 Employers may extend the employment period at their discretion, but the employer will be responsible to provide the instructor’s salary and benefits for additional time worked beyond the 80 hour externship.

-Applications are due in the CTE Office (EE 206) by 5:00 pm on Wednesday, March 19, 2014.
+Applications are due in the CTE Office (EE 206) by 5:00 pm on Wednesday, March 18, 2015.
 All applications must be submitted by the deadline to be considered for funding.
-A goal sheet and copy of the applicant’s current resume must also be attached to the application form.
+A goal sheet, signed training agreement and a copy of the applicant’s current resume must also be attached to the application form.
 The CTE Office will review applications and select participants based upon instructor, departmental and program needs and recommendations of the applicant’s dean.
 Upon receipt of this introductory information, instructors should make initial contact with the business/industry where the proposed training station will be located and secure approval subject to a successful application.
 A letter introducing the program to the employers is provided for your use in making contacts.
 With a firm commitment from the employer (indicated by their signature on the application form), the instructor may go ahead with submission of the application.
 All requested application information must be complete.
-Applications will be processed, and award letters should be delivered by Monday, March 24, 2014.
+Applications will be processed, and award letters should be delivered by Monday, March 23, 2015.